- Education Credit

 - The distribution does NOT count as a charitable contribution deduction.

 At first glance, this may not appear to provide a tax benefit.
 However, by excluding the distribution, a taxpayer lowers his or her adjusted gross income (AGI), which helps for other tax breaks (or punishments) that are pegged at AGI levels, such as medical expenses when itemizing deductions, passive losses, and taxable Social Security income.
-In addition, non-itemizers essentially receive the benefit of a charitable contribution to offset the IRA distribution.
+In addition, non-itemizers essentially receive the benefit of a charitable contributions to offset the IRA distribution.
+While you might be able to understand your charitable investments (with the help of software available at https://www.upmetrics.com/solutions-investors.html and similar others) better, understanding tax deductibles might require you to consult a professional in this domain if it proves too complicated.

 Medical Expenses – Self-employed taxpayers can deduct health insurance premiums they pay for themselves and their dependents above the line, which is helpful when taking the standard deduction or when the medical expenses do not exceed the 10% of AGI threshold for itemized deductions.
 Also, don’t overlook including long-term care and Medicare B and D premiums.